A large block of clear ice displaying an inverted image of mesocosm containers and plants.

 Ecotoxicology

-The mission of the Ecotoxicology Program at WSU Puyallup is to study the impacts of pesticides and other toxicants on populations, communities, and food webs with particular emphasis on aquatic organisms inhabiting rivers and streams in the Pacific Northwest, including salmon and the invertebrates that they feed upon.
-This is accomplished through a mix of laboratory and field studies.
-The laboratory studies involve developing toxicity data for animals exposed to various chemicals.
-The effects of low concentrations of the mixtures and concentrations of pesticides commonly found in Washington fresh water systems are also being investigated.
-The WSU Salmon Research Laboratory was developed to investigate the effects of multiple pesticides and other toxicants commonly found in Pacific Northwest surface waters on salmon health.
-The program is supported in part by cooperative agreements with the National Marine Fisheries Service and their Northwest Fisheries Science Center in Seattle.
-The WSU Food and Environmental Quality Laboratory in Richland, Washington is a partner in the program and provides analysis of chemical residues.
+The Ecotoxicology Program studies the impacts of pesticides and other toxicants on populations, communities, and food webs with particular emphasis on aquatic organisms inhabiting rivers and streams in the Pacific Northwest, including salmon and the invertebrates that they feed upon.
+This is accomplished through a mix of laboratory and field studies, developing toxicity data for animals exposed to various chemicals—particularly the effects of low concentrations of the mixtures and concentrations of pesticides commonly found in Washington fresh water systems.

 Organic Farming Systems and Nutrient Management